British things

 British Customs and Etiquette: Politeness and Peculiarities

 There are certain customs and etiquette in Britain that may seem peculiar to outsiders.
 However, they are an important part of British culture and should be respected.
-One of the most notable aspects of British etiquette is politeness.
+One of the most notable aspects of British etiquette is its emphasis on politeness and courtesy.
 It is common for Brits to say “please” and “thank you” in almost every situation.
 The importance of politeness extends to other customs as well.

 Queuing